northwestcoder/firebase2appsheet/README.md

 - create an empty file named *apikey* and make up an api key for later use, e.g. long alphanumerics, e.g.

-`echo -n "mylongapikey-123890sdflkjw45" > apikey` - you will need this below.
+`echo -n "mylongapikey-123890sdflkjw45" > apikey`

+You will need this below.
+Storing api keys in a container like this is fragile and should only be used for testing.

-- Paste your key.json contents into the empty key.json file provided (we used the Eclipse Theia cloud shell editor for this)
+- Paste your key.json contents into the empty key.json file provided (we used the Eclipse Theia cloud shell editor for this).
+Same comment as previous step regarding fragility.

 - Run cloud build: